tdle94/app-store-scrapper/README.md

 ### Usage

 - details: Fetch application detail.
+- search: Fetch applications matching a search query.
+- suggest: Fetch a list of query string suggestions.
 - collection: Fetch a list of applications and their details.
-- developer: Fetch a developer's offered applications.
-- suggestions: Fetch a list of query string suggestions.
-- search: Fetch applications matching a search query.
 - similar: Fetch an application's similar apps.
+- rating: Retrieves the ratings for the app.
-- categories: Fetch a list of available categories.
+- review: Retrieves a page of reviews for the app.